Chart Color Schemes

 Garfield lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validations, Garfield's estimated population is around 2,423 as of Nov 2025.
-This reflects a 14.6% increase since the 2021 Census, which reported 2,114 people.
-The change was inferred from AreaSearch's estimate of 2,385 residents following examination of ABS' Jun 2024 ERP data release and additional 35 validated new addresses since the Census date.
-This results in a density ratio of 91 persons per square kilometer.
-Garfield's growth exceeded national (9.7%) and state averages, marking it as a regional growth leader.
-Interstate migration contributed approximately 40% to overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Garfield's population is estimated at around 2,431 as of Feb 2026.
+This reflects an increase of 317 people (15.0%) since the 2021 Census, which reported a population of 2,114 people.
+The change is inferred from the resident population of 2,385, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 35 validated new addresses since the Census date.
+This level of population equates to a density ratio of 92 persons per square kilometer.
+Garfield's 15.0% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 40.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, VIC State Government's Regional/LGA projections from 2023 are used with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Population projections indicate an above median growth, with the area expected to grow by 406 persons to 2041, reflecting an 8.1% increase over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Anticipating future population dynamics, an above median population growth of national areas is projected, with the suburb expected to grow by 399 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.9% in total over the 17 years.

 Frequently Asked Questions - Population